bl2437-nyu/os-assignment-package/steps/part00/readme.md

 ====Debug print header end====
 ```

-### 2. Edit the code to complete the following
+After that, modify the code to complete the following tasks:
-- Create another BitcoinBlock, by declaring a pointer and allocating memory for it using `malloc()`.\
-  While it is still possible to simply create a BitcoinBlock variable, it is also useful to learn to work with pointers and memory management.
-- Use `initialize_block` to initialize the block, and use `randomize_block_transactions` to give the block a random set of transactions.\
-  The former is found in `bitcoin_utils.c`, the latter is found in `data_utils.c`.
-You can find the source code and documentation about them in their respective files.
-- Write a loop to "mine the block".
-This is done by brute force: give the block a `nonce` value, check if the hash satisfies a condition, and if it doesn't, try again with a different value.
-Print a valid nonce that it finds.\
-  Use `is_good_block` from `bitcoin_utils.c` to perform the check.
-- Finally, remember to free the memory you allocated with `malloc` by calling `free`.

-### 3. Re-compile and re-run your code.
-See if it runs properly.
-Check for any errors and bugs.
+- Construct a Merkle tree, using the transaction data provided in the template.
+The data nodes and one hash node has been created for you, and you need to create the rest of the hash nodes and set their relevant pointers.
+- Uncomment the block comment near the bottom of the code, and set `my_blcok->merkle_tree` to the root node of your Merkle tree.
+- Write a brute force loop to find a valid nonce for the block.

+It should take a few seconds for your computer to find a valid nonce.
+If it feels too fast or too slow, you may change the difficulty value near the top of the `main` function, in the `difficulty` variable.
+The `DIFFICULTY_1M` macro makes it take on average 1 million attempts to find a valid nonce; and a few other macros are defined in `bitcoin_utils.h`.